 – Start shopping in bulk.
 If you meal prep regularly, you’ll start to notice certain spices or oils that are running out.
 I’d suggest buying things like that at Costco to make your meal prep cheaper.

 4. Prep and cook.

 – Stick with your plan.
 Start with whatever takes the longest to cook, or has the most downtime (rice cooker or slow cooker).

 – You can also prep parts of meals, instead of complete meals.
 Chop veggies.
 Portion out spices.
 Cook meats.
 I might talk about Meal Prep Sunday a lot, but meal prep can happen on any day of the week.

-– Portion your food into small airtight containers.
+– Portion your food into airtight containers.
 Use a scale.
 Take the entire amount you started with and divide it into how many servings you want.

 And that’s how to meal prep for beginners!
 If you’re looking for even more ideas, motivation, and meal prep help in general, I put together The Ultimate List of Resources for Meal Planning and Prep.
 Check it out!